e-c-k-e-r/vall-e/docs/models.md

 * I need to compare if this can be used as well for speaker similarities.
 * The current implementation makes use of the `resp` embeddings for this, but the `proms` might be used instead (experimentation is needed for this).

-#### RVQ Level Embedding
+#### Codebook Level Embedding

-This embedding hints what the target RVQ level of the audio codes is being targetted.
+This embedding hints what the target codebook level of the audio codes is being targetted.
 This embedding is not required, but seems some architectures (Mamba) requires this.

-This *may* replace needing separate embeddings for each RVQ level, but experimentation is required to test this claim.
+This *may* replace needing separate embeddings for each codebook level, but experimentation is required to test this claim.

 ### Tasks

 The base model handles processing inputs into token sequences, per the requested task assigned to each input in a batch.

-Most sequences follow a `<text><RVQ level><language><prompt><output>` sequence, but some tasks will receive the prompt as a list of tensors, instead.
+Most sequences follow a `<text><codebook level><language><prompt><output>` sequence, but some tasks will receive the prompt as a list of tensors, instead.

 The nitty gritty of how each task is implemented is documented under [./docs/data.md](/docs/data.md).